-In cases where the International Study Course was completed in semester S6, all S6 modules are transferred to semester S5.
-Students may complete a professional experience in the semester S5.
+In cases where the International Study Course was completed in semester S6, all S6 courses are transferred to semester S5.
+Students may complete a professional experience in the semester S5, before leaving for her/his international study period abroad.

-2.3.5 Admission onto the modules
+2.3.5 Admission onto the courses

-Admission to the modules, (especially the majors/special subjects, and the ARTEM modules and workshops) may be limited because of criteria which will be pointed out to students at the time of registration.
+Admission to the courses, (especially the majors/special subjects, and the ARTEM courses and workshops) may be limited because of criteria which will be pointed out to students at the time of registration.
 The criteria might include: numbers limitations, learning pre-requisites, minimum academic levels, or the need to balance the numbers of students from the three participating Schools in each workshop.

-For each optional module, students are asked to give choices, in order of preference and depending on the timetable and options available each year.
+For each optional course, students are asked to give choices, in order of preference and depending on the timetable and options available each year.

-The decision as to the allocation of students to modules is made by the Program Director after consulting the Academic Departments and Administrative Services involved.
+The decision as to the allocation of students to courses is made by the Program Director after consulting the Academic Departments and Administrative Services involved.
 The decision becomes final and is communicated to students at least one week before the start of classes.

-There can be no guarantee that the final allocation of students to modules will match exactly the initial choices made by the students.
+There can be no guarantee that the final allocation of students to courses will match exactly the initial choices made by the students.